-- The origin of the coordinate system is placed on the center of the emitter's piezo surface. - The Z axis coincides with the axis of the emitting transducer, and is pointing away from it.

-- TheY axis is perpendicular to the Z axis and is pointing from the emitter towards receiver 2, crossing its US beam axis. - The X axis is such as (x,y,z) is a direct orthonormal coordinate system
+- The origin of the coordinate system is placed at the center of the emitter. - The Z axis coincides with the axis of the emitting transducer, and is pointing away from it. - The Y axis is perpendicular to the Z axis and is pointing from the emitter towards receiver 2, crossing its US beam axis. - The X axis is such as (x,y,z) is a direct orthonormal coordinate system

-12.2 UDV 2D/3D spatial resolution
+12.3 UDV 2D/3D spatial resolution

 In UDV 2D/3D the definition of the lateral dimensions of the sampling volume is not as simple as in 1D.
-This results mainly from the fact that each couple emitter-receiver is not the same.
-Emitting on one transducer and getting the echoes from an other one means that the radial location of the centers of the sampling volumes change over the measuring depth, as represented in the figure below.
+This results mainly from the fact that the emitting transducer is not the same as the receiving transducer.
+Therefore, for a given time of flights, the unique location of the sampling volume available in UDV 1D, is replaced by a collection of locations distributed over an elliptic line.
+Signal Processing has developed an algorithm based on the intensity of the signal collected by the receiver, which allows to estimate the best location of a single sampling volume.
+The location of this sampling volume changes over the measuring depth, as represented in the figure below.

-As UDV 2D/3D uses 2 or 3 couples emitters-receivers, for a defined depth, more than one sampling volumes will be involved.
+As UDV 2D/3D uses 2 or 3 couples emitters-receivers, for a selected depth, more than one sampling volumes will be involved.
+For UDV 2D two sampling volumes and for UDV 3D 3 sampling volumes.
 Therefore, correct measurements will be available only if the flow field in each sampling volume is identical.
-In such a case, the sampling volumes corresponding to a particular depth, can be combined in a unique one, called global sampling volume, which has a much bigger dimension than in ID.
+In such a case, all sampling volumes corresponding to a particular depth, can be combined together and form a global sampling volume.
+This global sampling volume has a much bigger dimension than in 1D.

-12.3 UDV-2D/3D probes
+12.4 UDV-2D/3D probes